3D permutations and triangle solitaire: Definitions and setting

-\begin{thm}[\cite{SaSc23}] A configuration of size $n$ is a triangle basis if and only if its filling is $T_n$. \end{thm}
+\begin{thm}[{\cite[Theorem 1]{SaSc23}}] A configuration of size $n$ is a triangle basis if and only if its filling is $T_n$. \end{thm}

-The idea is that $n$ is the minimal amount of information needed to fill $T_n$, and if there is a conflict then one point is redundant and there is not enough left to fill all of $T_n$.
+The idea behind this result is that $n$ is the minimal amount of information needed to fill $T_n$, and if there is a conflict then one point is redundant and there is not enough left to fill all of $T_n$.